KishoreV17/KishoreV17.github.io/index.md

-title: Welcome to the KishoreV17's homepage
+title: Welcome to the KishoreV17's homepage.
 description: Owe it to the ASCII club of Amrita.

 # GitHub Page - Kishore V

-**Hope i am doing things ryt** <br/>
+**Hope i am doing things ryt**.

 *Bear with me for the rookie mistakes* :p